Sjlver/jalpc_jekyll_theme/README.md

 This page uses a Jekyll gallery plugin from
 <https://github.com/aerobless/jekyll-photo-gallery>.
 To add pictures:

-- Put them into images/photography
+- Put them into `static/img/fotos`
-  FIXME change path
 - Scale them down a bit.
 Images are stored in the git repository, so it's good to have them somewhat small.
 I use the following: